 I’m so happy that March is finally here although I’m not sure how we are already in the third month of the year.
-Hopefully this month will bring us lots more opportunities to get outside and have some fun.
+Hopefully this month will bring us lots more opportunities to get outside and have some fun and lots of little loves.
 I don’t know about you but when the sun is shining and things start to grow again it improves my mood and lifts my spirits.

 I’m making it a priority to indulge myself in my little loves each week.
 For the last six months my work/life balance has been non-existent and it’s just not the way I want to live anymore.
 As much as I love being my own boss I just haven’t been taking the time for myself.
 I’m trying to rectify that by following a new working hours schedule and actually taking some days off.

 I read a post over on The Cornish Mum called The Unfair Stigma of Diabetes.
 Her message struck a chord with me and has really helped me with some of the guilt I feel about my own diagnosis with type 2.

 Other than reading lots of blog posts I haven’t picked up a book or a magazine this week at all.
 I would love to get back in to reading regularly again but it’s the one thing that gets neglected when I’m pushed for time.